quisa137/oc-audit_log/README.md

 With the activity manager extensions can be registered which allow any app to extend the activity behavior.

-In order to implement an extension create a class which implements the interface `\OCP\Activity\IExtension`.
+In order to implement an extension create a class which implements the interface `\OCP\Audit_log\IExtension`.

 The PHPDoc comments on each method should give enough information to the developer on how to implement them.